 But I cried through the chapter called Memories.
 I cried for Martin Pistorius’ pain and suffering and for his helplessness.

-And I cried for all the vulnerable elderly people in this world, many of them with dementia, who are trapped like Pistorius was, who are unable to make their voices heard, who have no one to advocate for them, who suffer in silence and who are powerless and often forgotten.
+And I cried for all the vulnerable people in this world, many of them with dementia, many of them elderly, who are trapped like Pistorius was, who are unable to make their voices heard, who have no one to advocate for them, who suffer in silence and who are powerless and often forgotten.

 They are our ghost people.